a24hori/a24hori.github.io/index.md

 ### Under Review

-1. **A. Hori** and K. Sekitani, Variants of the slacks-based measure with assurance region and zeros in input--output data.
-Submitted.
+1. **A. Hori** and K. Sekitani, Variants of the slacks-based measure with assurance region and zeros in input--output data. arXiv:[2404.14820](https://arxiv.org/abs/2404.14820)

 1. **A. Hori**, D. Tsuyuguchi, and Ellen H. Fukuda, A method for multi-leader--multi-follower games by smoothing the followers' response function. arXiv:[2311.18601](https://arxiv.org/abs/2311.18601)